surfaniac/RNN_machine_translation/README.md

 # Machine Translation Project
-This is a project from the natural language processing nanodegree from udacity

-(https://br.udacity.com/course/natural-language-processing-nanodegree--nd892)
+Project inspired from the Udacity NLP-Nanodegree (https://br.udacity.com/course/natural-language-processing-nanodegree--nd892)

 In this notebook, we will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 Your completed pipeline will accept English text as input and return the French translation.